 On the other hand, their eldest, Regan (Millicent Simmonds, about 14), resents that Marcus is always the one to accompany Lee on his trips — and Marcus would be happy to let his older sister go in his place.
 But Lee wants Regan to stay home and help Evelyn in his absence.

 This is perhaps only partly because Marcus is the oldest boy.
-It may also be because Regan is hard of hearing, and Lee’s attempts to jerry-rig a cochlear implant that will help her have not yet been successful.
+It may also be because Regan is profoundly deaf, and Lee’s attempts to jerry-rig a cochlear implant that will help her have not yet been successful.
 Regan fears, too, that there is another reason: She worries that her father blames her, as she blames herself, for a tragedy that is like a wound that won’t heal.

 Centrally, A Quiet Place offers an empathic portrayal of disability, namely deafness — the one disability that would seem most dangerous given the premise, but which turns out to hold a key to survival.
 For one thing, the family members were already fluent in American Sign Language when the monsters arrived.
 (Simmonds, excellent in Todd Haynes’ Wonderstruck last year, is really deaf, and she coached her fellow cast members in ASL.)